 What is the Average Salary of a Video Camera Operator

 The salary for Television, Video, and Motion Picture Camera Operators ranges between about $25,790 and $102,470 a year.

 Television, Video, and Motion Picture Camera Operators who work in District of Columbia, New York, or Oregon, make the highest salaries.

-Below is a list of the median annual salaries for Television, Video, and Motion Picture Camera Operators in different U.S. states.
+How much do Television, Video, and Motion Picture Camera Operators make in different U.S. states?

 |State||Annual Mean Salary|